infine905/path-finder/README.md

 1. Render using GLFW and OpenGL 3
 2. The ability to build your own graphs
 3. Dijkstra's method for pathfinding
+4. Construction and display of the adjacency matrix

 ## :telescope: Dependencies
 1. [OpenGL](https://www.opengl.org/)